-The Registration Policy regarding a "Combination of Academic Qualifications and Practical Experience Substantially Equivalent to a Diploma in Social Service Work) sets out the academic requirements and practical experience required for the issuance of a certificate of registration.
+The Registration Policy regarding a "Combination of Academic Qualifications and Practical Experience Substantially Equivalent to a Diploma in Social Service Work) sets out the academic requirements and experience required for the issuance of a certificate of registration.
 The Registrar has made many decisions regarding applicants who have applied to the College on the basis of their combination of academic qualifications and practical experience.
 Thus, the Registrar has established precedents that are used in her assessment of these applications.

-2. The Registration Appeals Committee: The Committee has reviewed applications from applicants who applied for registration on the basis of having a combination of academic qualifications and practical experience for both the social work certificate and the social service work certificate.
-In the course of the f) Explain how the status of an institution in its home country affects recognition of the credentials of applicants by your organization.

-Committee's growing experience, precedents have been established regarding academic courses and practical experience which the Committee draws upon in subsequent reviews.
+2. The Registration Appeals Committee: The Committee has reviewed applications from applicants who applied for registration on the basis of having a combination of academic qualifications and experience for both the social work certificate and the social service work certificate.
+In the course of the Committee's growing experience, precedents have been established regarding academic courses and experience which the Committee draws upon in subsequent reviews.
 Decisions of the Committee are forwarded to the Registrar.